Advancements in technology open up new avenues of opportunity, allowing many to achieve what was once the preserve of a specialised few.

 And now, I see the potential for history to repeat itself again with application development.

-This is not to say that AI isn’t a profoundly useful tool in development, it is.
-Initiatives like a new Government Digital Service to promote the use of AI coding assistants will undoubtedly save developers immense amounts of time.
-The crucial distinction, however, is using AI as an assistant to assist the professional, not as a replacement for the expertise they bring.
+Initiatives such as the Government Digital Service drive to promote the use of AI coding assistants will undoubtedly save developers immense amounts of time.
+The crucial distinction is this promotes using AI as an assistant to help the professional, not as a replacement for the expertise they bring.

-The lesson remains the same: empowerment without governance and expertise often leads to poor outcomes, just ask your content and service designers, and the principle endures: just because advancements in technology mean you can, doesn't mean you should.
+Across these three examples the lesson remains the same: empowerment without governance and expertise often leads to poor outcomes, just ask your content and service designers, and the principle endures: just because advancements in technology mean you can, doesn't mean you should.

 Comments